bravoG1/bravoG1/gwangwanREADME.md

-- 👋 Hi, I’m @bravoG1
+- 👋 Hi, I’m Bravine G
-- 👀 I’m interested in ...
+- 👀 I’m interested in codind and music
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programing at IYF and bachelors of music at T.U.K
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in future
-- 📫 How to reach me ...
+- 📫 How to reach me {+254 702234464}

 <!---
 bravoG1/bravoG1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.